alexsalvatore/microchain/README.md

 ###### V 1.0.11

 - Added an number of average of the last _n_ blocks to calculate the difficulty, but the result isn't very convincing.
 You can use it with the _BLOCK_HASH_RATE_AVERAGE_ property of the _Config_ class.
 It's 1 by default.
-- Added the "blockAdded" and "chainReady" on the chain instance.
+- Added the "blockAdded" and "chainReady" event emitters on the chain instance.
 - The chain constructor can know take an existing list of block as second parameter.
+- Difficulty is now a comparison between block _height-1_ and block _height-BLOCK_HASH_RATE_AVERAGE-1_.
+It's to keep the diffiiculty constant during mining.
+- Renamed the class Chain to Blockchain, because chain.chain is not pretty.

 ###### V 1.0.10